Bruno-Cerqueira/Bruno-Cerqueira/README.md

 - 😄 Pronouns: ...

 -->
-- 😄 I’m currently working on an Angular Project that uses graphql!
+- 😄 I’m currently working on a Kotlin spring project using other tecnologies like aws, jenkins!

 - 🌱 I’m currently learning graphql and angular in depth and looking for have some time to start playing with Flutter.